IgaguriMK/cargo-clean-recursive/README.md

 ## Usage

-To clean all projects under current directory, run this subcommand with `--all / -r` option:
+To clean all projects under current directory, run this subcommand with no option:

 ```
-cargo clean-recursive --all
+cargo clean-recursive
 ```

 If you want to clean releace build only, use `--release / -r` option: